mathesar-foundation/mathesar-wiki/team/members.md

 | Dominykas Mostauskis | `@dominykas:matrix.mathesar.org` | `@dmos62` | Engineering (backend) |

 ## Community Team
-The **community team** contributes to Mathesar's design and development and has write access to the `mathesar` repository and wiki.

 | **Name** | **Matrix** | **GitHub** | **Roles** |
 |-|-|-|-|